naidaire/lesson15_decision_trees/README.md

 ## Lesson Outline

-> **Important:** Part Two lesson is about 100 minutes of material and is lesss detail-oriented.
+> **Important:** Part Two is about 100 minutes of material and is less detail-oriented.
 If you only have a fraction of a class period, we recommended that you only focus entirely on part one.

 ### Lesson Outline (Part One: Decision Trees)